slim-community/slim-vscode-tools/README.md

 ### Documentation Tree View
 Offers a tree view to the sidebar that shows the full hierarchy of classes, methods, properties, etc., as presented in the native `SLiMgui` help system.
-The documentation pages are displayed in a heirarchical, tree view format, where opening subsequent tabs shows the documentation for the selected item.
+The documentation pages are displayed in a hierarchical, tree view format, where opening subsequent tabs shows the documentation for the selected item.
-Clicking on indivual items in the tree view such as methods or properties opens the corresponding section of the slim documentation in a webview.
+Clicking on individual items in the tree view such as methods or properties opens the corresponding section of the slim documentation in a webview.

 ![Documentation Tree View](./images/doc_view.png)